Stone House, private pool, 2 adult low rates Polis

-The Stone House is a 2 bedroom traditional beamed stone house, with private swimming pool and Wi-Fi, ,lovingly furnished to a comfortable standard, enjoying lovely uninterrupted rural views from its secluded poolside terrace and decking.
+The Stone House is a place to unwind, a 2 bedroom traditional beamed stone house, with private swimming pool and Wi-Fi, lovingly furnished to a comfortable standard, enjoying lovely uninterrupted rural views from its secluded poolside terrace and decking.

-The poolside terrace is not overlooked and the pretty garden with shaded car port is completely enclosed with fencing and gate.
+The poolside terrace and pool are not overlooked and the pretty garden with shaded car port is completely enclosed with fencing and gate.

 2 bicycles available from owner.

-It benefits from a superb location in a peaceful no through road within Stroumbi village, where you will find a good selection of amenities including an ATM in the village square and the modern well equipped 24 hour Miros Centre at the top of the village, direction Polis (facilities below).
+It benefits from a superb location in a peaceful no through road within Stroumbi village, where you will find a good selection of amenities including an ATM in the village square and the modern well equipped small shopping centre at the top of the village, direction Polis (facilities below).
 You can still enjoy and sample the traditional Cypriot way of life here, yet be within easy striking distance of both Paphos and Polis and beaches.
 Everything needed in daily life can be found locally.
 It is cheaper to eat out here than in the resorts, and as you are off the beaten track, you will experience Cypriot hospitality in Stroumbi village.